World Rabies Day: Rising Indoor Risks from Cats and Stray Dogs – Rabies

 Why Indoor Cats Pose a Risk

-• Lack of updated vaccinations: Many cat owners may skip rabies vaccinations, thinking their indoor pets are not at risk.
+• Lack of updated vaccinations: Many cat owners may skip vaccinations, thinking their indoor pets are not at risk.

 • Bite incidents: Cats can be unpredictable and prone to biting when startled or scared, posing a danger to their humans.